heroku-examples/slack-approval-app/README.md

 A Proof of Concept (POC) application that demonstrates how Slack, integrated with Heroku, can act as a Universal Approval Hub, centralizing approval requests from various Systems of Record (e.g., Workday, Concur, Salesforce).

+> **Note**: This is a demonstration application.
+The Workday, Concur, and Salesforce integrations are **mocked** - the app accepts requests via a REST API endpoint that simulates webhooks from these systems, but does not actually connect to external services.
+The application can be extended to integrate with real systems by implementing webhook handlers or API clients for each service.

 ## Features

 - **Slack Home Tab Dashboard**: Personalized approval dashboard for managers
-- **Multi-Source Support**: Handles approval requests from Workday, Concur, and Salesforce
+- **Multi-Source Support**: Handles approval requests from Workday, Concur, and Salesforce (mocked for demo purposes)
 - **Semantic Search**: Natural language search using Heroku Managed Inference and pgvector
 - **AI-Powered Analysis**: Automatic summarization and risk scoring using Claude
 - **Real-Time Updates**: Instant UI updates when approvals are processed
 - **Secure Webhooks**: Slack request verification and secure API endpoints
+- **Web Interface**: User-friendly forms and status dashboard for creating and viewing test requests

 ## Architecture